Cheltenham General Hospital

 Preparing for your surgery

 - You will receive fasting information in your appointment letter.
 If you attend pre-assessment, written instructions will be given to you there.
-If this advice isn’t clear, please phone the ward for advice.
-Failure to fast may lead to a delay or cancellation of your surgery.
+If this advice is not clear, please phone the ward for advice.

 - Bring comfortable clothes to wear home, a dressing gown and slippers, and something to keep you entertained, like a book or magazine.